FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 We have a few new pieces of syntax in this addition, the first is the use of the `global` keyword, which flags the following expression to define the global variable.
-The other new syntax is the array, which uses the format `[ <size> x <type> ]` where `<size>` is the number of elements and the `<type>` is any previously defined type, in this case we are declaring a 14 element array of 8 bit integers.
+The other new syntax is the array, which uses the format `[ <size> x <type> ]` where `<size>` is the number of elements and the `<type>` is any previously defined type.
+In our case we are declaring a 14 element array of 8 bit integers.
 While llvm-ir doesn't have a string type, it does have a nice way to create an array of bytes using the `c"..."` syntax, in our example we are defining a 14 byte array because `Hello World!` is 12 bytes and then we need to add the `\0A` (`\n`) and `\00` (`NUL`) bytes to the